 Nowadays, many computer peripherals such as webcams, mice, scanners, printers, hard drives, USB (Pendrive) now come as USB devices.
 Once these devices are connected to the Desktop or server it's important to know the device name or device path.
-This helps to identify USB devices for the tasks such as formatting.
+This helps to identify USB devices for tasks such as formatting.

 In Linux, all device files are stored in /dev directory and must be available to the OS during the system boot.